bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
+	* use consul instead of config server
     * upgrade elastic search stack to 7 and higher
     * make health check of services coupled to their connection to their dbs (is it a good idea?)
     * add health checks for each service into their docker-compose (because of previous point, it should be alwalys GET:http://servicesname/actuactor/health)
-    * make hcl files useable without need to change them each time
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile and ui apps
     * publish logs into elastic search as application_log index
-    * add an application that is based on DDD or try to apply DDDs concepts to the whole system (Its alraedy somehow there but not completely)
+    * add an application that is based on DDD or try to apply DDDs concepts to the whole system (game-engine, match-making)
+	* integrate nomad (use information from master thesis)
 ## Bounded contexts and Teams > ? <

 ### services and their relation to kafka topics